GRONINGEN-MICROBIOME-CENTRE/TransplantLines/README.md

 **Mock Data**

 As the participants' informed consent and privacy regulations for the Lifelines biobank and Transplantlines project (https://umcgresearch.org/en-GB/web/research/w/transplantlines) prevent public sharing of metadata, analysis codes on this repo have been implemented on *mock data*.
 These data include a selection of anonymized and modified phenotypes and microbiome features and are distributed in *mock_data* folder.
 Please note that analysis codes will not reproduce the Transplantlines manuscript results when used with *mock data*.

+Data used in the Transplantlines project can be requested from TransplantLines (datarequest.transplantlines@umcg.nl)